Drewsky33/drewsky33.github.io/_posts/2024-8-19-executive-dashboard.md

 tags: [Tableau, Data Visualization]
 ---

-I've been tasked by an Earthquake monitoring agency to help analyze and visualize global earthquake patterns.
-I've been handed a 30-day sample of data.
-I've outline my process for this project below.
+I've just been hired by Maven Supplies to design and build an executive-level BI solution.

-<iframe seamless frameborder="0" src="https://public.tableau.com/shared/7WJS838R6?:embed=yes&:display_count=yes&:showVizHome=no" width = '1200' height = '1200'></iframe>
+<iframe seamless frameborder="0" src="https://public.tableau.com/shared/7WJS838R6?:embed=yes&:display_count=yes&:showVizHome=no" width = '1090' height = '900'></iframe>

 ---

 ### Situation:

-**Create a dashboard to analyze a 30 day sample of data from an Earthquake monitoring agency.
-The dashboard needs to have the following features according to stakeholders:**

-* A map showing where Earthquakes took place, it must show their intensity in terms of magnitude.
-* Have a list of the top 10 largest earthquakes in terms of magnitude for easily isolation.
+**Create a dashboard to track key KPI's (sales, profit, returns), compare performance in our markets, analyze the profitability of categories, and help our client id high-value customers.**

+**This will require:**

+* High level KPI cards for general monitory.
+* Filterability by Date, Segment, Category, State, Region, and City.
+* Have a breakdown for Sales relative to our goals by Region.
+* Have a map, that can track Sales & Profit by City.
+* Create, a treemap to look at Sales in our categories and their subcategories.
-* Have a breakdown of the percentage of earthquakes that occurred in each broad location.
+* Have a trended view of Sales & Profit by Month.
-* Then have a look at the each of the countries within each broad location.
-This should show how many earthquakes took place, what the average magnitude was, and what the maximum magnitude was.
-* Finally, all visuals need to be controlled by a single date filter to observe the each of the visuals on a day by day basis.
+* Finally, we'd like drill actions that follow a standard reading pattern.
+Left to right and down.
 ---

 ### Task: